What is meningococcal disease?

 Anyone can get meningococcal disease, but it is more common in infants and children.
 For some adolescents, such as first-year college students living in dormitories, there is an increased risk of meningococcal disease.
 Every year in the United States approximately 2,500 people are infected and 300 die from the disease.
 Other persons at increased risk include household contacts of a person known to have had this disease, immunocompromised people, and people traveling to parts of the world where meningococcal meningitis is prevalent.

 The meningococcus germ is spread by direct close contact with nose or throat discharges of an infected person.

 What are the symptoms?

 High fever, headache, vomiting, stiff neck and a rash are symptoms of meningococcal disease.
-The symptoms may appear 2 to 10 days after exposure, but usually within 5 days.
-Among people who develop meningococcal disease, 10-15% die, in spite of treatment with antibiotics.
+The symptoms may appear two to ten days after exposure, but usually within five days.
+Among people who develop meningococcal disease, 10 to 15 percent die, in spite of treatment with antibiotics.
 Of those who live, permanent brain damage, hearing loss, kidney failure, loss of arms or legs, or chronic nervous system problems can occur.

 What is the treatment for meningococcal disease?

 Antibiotics, such as penicillin G or ceftriaxone, can be used to treat people with meningococcal disease.

 Should people who have been in contact with a diagnosed case of meningococcal meningitis be treated?

 Only people who have been in close contact (household members, intimate contacts, health care personnel performing mouth-to-mouth resuscitation, daycare center playmates, etc.) need to be considered for preventive treatment.
 Such people are usually advised to obtain a prescription for a special antibiotic (rifampin, ciprofloxacin or ceftriaxone) from their physician.
 Casual contact, as might occur in a regular classroom, office or factory setting, is not usually significant enough to cause concern.